Any links to Amazon are affiliate links.

 I obviously love Fall enough that I have already talked to you about great pumpkin recipes.
 We are talking cookies, latte, ice cream sandwiches (YUM!), shakes, and Alfredo.
 Find my favorite pumpkin recipes in this post.

 Last year was our first time making Butterbeer, and it was so fantastic!
 It is a new tradition for us to have this around Halloween.
-We have this one from Princess Pinky Girl.
-There are warm versions on Pinterest if you want to search it out and find one you love.
+We have perfected the recipe and you can find our copycat frozen Butterbeer recipe here.

 Apple Dip Recipe